AidanBlumLevine/fractals/README.md

 **try it out [here](https://aidanblumlevine.github.io/fractals/)**

 **Instructions:** Use the WASD keys to move and your mouse to look around.
 Change your move speed with the slider on the left or by scrolling (as you get closer to a surface, decrease your move speed to explore finer details).
-Your creations are encoded into current url, so just copy it to share or save them!
+Your creations are encoded in the current url, so just copy it to share or save them!

 For more info on how the renderer works, see [this link](https://michaelwalczyk.com/blog-ray-marching.html)